Smile Laser Eye Surgery In Johannesburg, South Africa

 Most of these complications can be addressed after surgery and properly treated.
 Some may not even need treatment and will fully subside within several days.
 Patients can learn more about the complications of SMILE laser eye surgery by scheduling a visit to our practice and speaking with one of our board certified ophthalmologists.

-Dr. Guglielmetti also offers TransPRK and phakic IOLs for patients who do not qualify for ReLEx SMILE surgery.
-He treats many cataracts patients and offers premium intraocular lenses to further correct their vision.
+Our practice also offers TransPRK and phakic IOLs for patients who do not qualify for ReLEx SMILE surgery.
+They treat many cataracts patients and offers premium intraocular lenses to further correct their vision.